MaterializeInc/ecommerce-demo/README_RPM.md

    cd ecommerce-demo
    ```

-2. Bring up the Docker Compose containers in the background:
+2. Bring up the Docker Compose containers in the background.
+Every `docker-compose` command must include `-f docker-compose-rpm.yml` to ensure we're using the redpanda docker-compose-rpm.yml, and not the default Kafka.

     ```shell session
-    docker-compose -f docker-compose-rpm.yml up -d
+    docker-compose -f docker-compose-rpm.yml up -d --no-build
     ```

     **This may take several minutes to complete the first time you run it.** If all goes well, you'll have everything running in their own containers, with Debezium configured to ship changes from MySQL into Redpanda.